israel-dryer/ttkbootstrap/docs/gettingstarted/tutorial.md

 I could have created those buttons in a simpler fashion by using the `Style.colors` object, which contains a reference to all colors used in the theme, and which is also an _iterator_.

-You can either create the style object using the `Style` class, or use the one attached to the `Window` object.
+As for the `Style` object, you can either create the style object using the `Style` class, or use the `style` property on the `Window` object.

 ```python
 import ttkbootstrap as ttk